 Think of the big picture for your staffing agency.
-If needed, get small business funding to capitalize on a great real estate deal.
+If needed, get a small business loan to help capitalize on a potential great real estate deal.

 The success of your new staffing agency ties to quality clients.
 Quality clients are found by the tireless effort of your sales and support team.
 So, bringing on talented individuals is paramount for the success of your staffing agency.